 The ToughRAM RGB kit performed better than expected on the Intel platform.
 The memory kit was only second in CPU and gaming performance to Patriot's Viper 4 Blackout DDR4-4400 C18 memory kit.

 The memory kit will only reach its full potential on a Ryzen processor that can run an Infinity Fabric clock (FCLK) up to 2,300 MHz.
 Some of the more spectacular Ryzen 5000 (Vermeer) samples and Ryzen 4000 (Renoir) APUs could probably achieve this feat.
-On our Ryzen 5 3600, however, the 1:2 ratio really held back the memory kit.
+On our Ryzen 5 3600, however, the 1:2 ratio really held back the memory kit in our RAM benchmarks.

 Overclocking and Latency Tuning